zwest-personal/demo/README.md

 ## Running

+NEVERMIND

+IGNORE ALL THIS UNTIL I CIRCLE BACK TO THE MAKE

 To run it all together, use:
 `make composition`
 Requires docker.
 Will build and spin up all the components and then make everything available